zimo1412/capstone-fed-learn/README.md

 This example includes instructions on running [FedAvg](https://arxiv.org/abs/1602.05629) algorithms using NVFlare's FL simulator.

-All the following command should be executed under `covid-sim` subfolder.
+All the following command should be executed under `covid-sim` subfolder unless otherwise stated.

 ## 1. Set up a virtual environment
 ```